Skip to main content

 We are offering free training for Belfast-based community and voluntary organisations who want to better understand the issues around ending violence against women and girls and how they can support this work.

-There are 180 places available between February and March 2025.
+There are 180 places available until 31 March 2025.

 Training will take place at various locations across the city, depending on demand.
 It is free to attend.
 Each training course runs for three sessions and includes: